-Says Melissa Storey, Executive Head: Strategy, Development & Marketing at First Car Rental,
+Says Melissa Nortje, Executive Head: Strategy, Development & Marketing at First Car Rental,

 "Over the years, First Car Rental has initiated many environmentally-friendly projects that still exist today.
 These include, but are not limited to, various energy and water-saving initiatives, saving tens of thousands of litres of water and reducing our carbon emissions by 44 tons per annum.